1. What is Osteopathy :

 - Back pain

-– Locomotor problems, muscular, urinary, sexual, nervous, lymphatic and energetic problems, etc.
+- Locomotor, muscular, urinary, flexion, sexual, nervous, lymphatic and energy problems, etc.

 - Digestive disorders

 2. When to call an osteopath